Azure/autorest.python/docs/dpg-archboard.md

 (show `User Behavior Diff`)

-In the first example, we are making a request with a relative URL.
+Please see `User Behavior Diff`,  in the first example, we are making a request with a relative URL.
 This url will be formatted relative to the endpoint we initialized the client with.

 In the second example, we are making a request to a whole new URL.